 - Lit. did not make use

-- Lit. that it should be so done to me.
+- Lit. that it should be so done to me

-Warnings from Old Testament Times
+Warnings From Old Testament Times

-23 “All things are lawful,”3 but not all things are beneficial.
-“All things are lawful,” but not all things edify.
+23 “All things are lawful,”6 but not all things are beneficial.
+“All things are lawful,” but not all things build us up.
 24 Let no one seek his own good, but rather the good of his neighbor.
-25 Eat whatever is sold in the meat market, asking no questions for conscience’ sake, 26 for “The earth is the Lord’s, and all it contains.”4 27 If someone who is an unbeliever invites you to a meal, and you desire to go, eat whatever is set before you, asking no questions for conscience’ sake.
-28 But if someone says to you, “This meat was offered to idols,” then, for the sake of the one who told you, and for conscience’ sake, do not eat it.
-29However, I do not mean your own conscience; I mean the conscience of the other person.
+25 Eat whatever is sold at the meat market, asking no questions for conscience’ sake; 26 for “The earth is the Lord’s, and all it contains.”7 27 If an unbeliever invites you to a meal and you want to go, eat whatever is set before you, asking no questions for conscience’ sake.
+28 But if someone says to you, “This meat was offered to idols,” then, for the sake of the person who told you, and for conscience’ sake, don’t eat it.
+29 But in saying this, I don’t mean your own conscience, but that of the other person.
 For why should my liberty be judged by another person’s conscience?
-30 If I partake with thanksgiving, why should I be denounced over that for which I have given thanks to God?
+30 If I partake with gratitude, why should I be reproached over something for which I have given thanks to God?

 - Ex.
 32:6

 - Or test, trial

 - Lit. will also provide the